Sukna, Darjeeling: Army camp

 The 33 Corps of the Indian Army is based at Sukna.
 A Corps is made up of 3 divisions and has 45,000 to 50,000 troops.

 Demographics

 According to the 2011 Census of India, Sukna had a total population of 1,011 of which 480 (47%) were males and 531 (53%) were females.
 There were 95 persons in the age range of 0 to 6 years.
 The total number of literate people in Sukna was 830 (82.10% of the population over 6 years).

 Transport

-The UNESCO World Heritage Site Darjeeling Himalayan Railway has a Special Jungle Safari daily from Siliguri to Tindharia and back.
+The UNESCO World Heritage Site Darjeeling Himalayan Railway narrow gauge, has a Special Jungle Safari daily from Siliguri to Tindharia and back.
 The light railway passes through Mahananda Wildlife Sanctuary and the renowned Z-reverse between Sukna and Tindharia.
 The latter is "famous for the 'Agony Point' where the engine seems to overhang the edge as it negotiates a fierce curve of 18 metre radius, the toughest in the line."
+The nearest broad gauge railway station is Gulma railway station which is around 5 kilometres from Sukna.

 Note: Open the section between Sukna and Hill Cart Road in the Route Chart given alongside.